Reform Act 1832: Unreformed House of Commons

 After the Acts of Union 1800 became law on 1 January 1801, the unreformed House of Commons comprised 658 members, of whom 513 represented England and Wales.
 There were two types of constituency: counties and boroughs.
 County members were supposed to represent landholders, while borough members were supposed to represent mercantile and trading interests.

 Counties

 Counties were historical national subdivisions established between the 8th and 16th centuries.
 They were not merely parliamentary constituencies: many components of government (as well as courts and the militia) were organised along county lines.
-The members of Parliament chosen by the counties were known as knights of the shire.
-In Wales, each county elected one member, while in England, each county elected two members until 1826 when Yorkshire's representation was increased to four, following the disfranchisement of the Cornish borough of Grampound.

 Boroughs

 Parliamentary boroughs in England ranged in size from small hamlets to large cities, partly because they had evolved haphazardly.
 The earliest boroughs were chosen in the Middle Ages by county sheriffs, and even a village might be deemed a borough.
 Many of these early boroughs (such as Winchelsea and Dunwich) were substantial settlements at the time of their original enfranchisement, but later went into decline, and by the early 19th century some only had a few electors, but still elected two MPs; they were often known as rotten boroughs.
 Of the 70 English boroughs that Tudor monarchs enfranchised, 31 were later disfranchised.
-Finally, the parliamentarians of the 17th century compounded the inconsistencies by re-enfranchising 15 boroughs whose representation had lapsed for centuries, seven of which were later disfranchised by the Reform Act 1832.
-After Newark was enfranchised in 1661, no additional boroughs were enfranchised, and, with the sole exception of Grampound's 1821 disfranchisement, the system remained unchanged until the Reform Act 1832.
-Most English boroughs elected two MPs; but five boroughs elected only one MP: Abingdon, Banbury, Bewdley, Higham Ferrers and Monmouth.
-The City of London and the joint borough of Weymouth and Melcombe Regis each elected four members.
-The Welsh boroughs each returned a single member.